ZhengLinLei/ciso8583s-a/README.md

     4. To clean all the environment execute:
         - ./CLEAN.sh

+    Custom:
+        * If you want to run the program with docker or podman in DETACH mode, you only have to execute the following command:
+            - ./RUN.sh -d

     Notes:
         - If you are Mac user, you must to change ./RUN.sh file and replace the following line: